kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. 1500 dyn/cm^2
 	E. 1620 dyn/cm^2

-#### Answer: C. 1440 dyn/cm^2 - TRUE
+#### Answer: C. 1440 dyn/cm^2 (*Guess*) - TRUE
 - The flow-directed balloon-tipped pulmonary artery catheter (also known as the Swan–Ganz catheter) has been in clinical use for almost 30 years.
 Initially developed for the management of acute myocardial infarction, it now has widespread use in the management of a variety of critical illnesses and surgical procedures.
 It is used for estimation of pressure in the right atrium (central venous pressure or CVP), right ventricle and pulmonary artery, and of pulmonary artery wedge pressure (PAWP).
 Other important information provided by a Swan–Ganz catheter includes the cardiac output (CO), mixed venous oxygen saturation Svo2 and oxygen saturations in the right heart chambers to assess for the presence of an intracardiac shunt.
 Using these measurements, other variables can be derived, including pulmonary or systemic vascular resistance and the difference between arterial and venous oxygen content.
 - Systemic vascular resistance (SVR) can be calculated by using the following formula:
 	- SVR = (MAP – CVP/CO) × 80, where MAP is mean arterial pressure
 - Thus, substituting the values in this equation, the SVR for this patient is 1440 dyn/cm2

 ### Q2.47
-A Swan-Hanz catheter inserted into a patient with low cardiac output records a pulmonary artery wedge pressure (PAWP) of 18 mmHg.
+A Swan-Hanz catheter inserted into a patient with low cardiac output records a *pulmonary artery wedge pressure* (PAWP) of 18 mmHg.
 The same pressure would be expected in which of the following structures.

 	A. Systemic veins
 	B. Right ventricle